-How Mary Vincent Survived Lawrence Singleton’s Attack As A Teenager
+How Mary Vincent Survived Lawrence Singleton’s Attack as a Teenager

 February 4, 2021 ~ By Shari Rose

 During the ride, Singleton knocked her out with a sledgehammer and drove them to a deserted area.
 He tied her up and sexually assaulted her throughout the night.
-But the horrific extent of his cruelty showed itself in the morning.
+But the horrific extent of his cruelty showed itself the following morning.

 “He took my left arm and took one swing.
 And I started to fall, and then he took another swing, and I grabbed his arm, grabbed it real tight, and I couldn’t figure out, holding him, real tight on his arm, but I’m still falling.”

 However, Mary Vincent was not dead.
-Naked and in searing pain, she fought off the urge to fall asleep and give in.
+Naked and in searing pain, she fought off the urge to fall asleep and give in to death.
 Instead, she covered what was left of her arms in mud, packing it all down to effectively stop the bleeding.
 Then, she climbed back up the 30-foot cliff and began walking down the rural road, holding her arms upright so she would not bleed out.

 More stories: Whitney Bennett: A Teenage Survivor of Richard Ramirez

-Mary Vincent Testifies Against Singleton in Court
+Mary Vincent Testifies Against Lawrence Singleton in Court

 Wearing prosthetic arms, teenager Mary Vincent sat in a courtroom with her assailant, six months after the attack.
 She went on the stand and told the jury everything Singleton had done to her during those hours she was held captive.